 - The CREATE Menu is the most important; this is where you can start the milling calculations and write the NC program file.

-The ExamplesDo open the example project files that have been installed with the trial version.
-After loading the geometry a drawing will be created.
+The ExamplesStart with opening the example project files that have been installed with the software.
+After loading the CAD-data a drawing will be created.
 Experiment with the thumb-wheels and with the mouse to rotate, zoom and pan.
 To calculate a toolpath use the CREATE-menu.